Non-transitive pseudo-Anosov flows: Smale chains and the structure of wandering sets

 \section{Smale chains and the structure of wandering sets}

-For Anosov flows on compact manifolds, Smale classes corresponds to basic sets.
-By Brunella \cite{Brunella} these sets are separated by a collection of tori transverse to the flow.
+As described at the start of Section \ref{sec:smale_class}, for Anosov flows on compact manifolds, Smale classes correspond to basic sets.
+By Brunella \cite{Brunella} these sets are separated by a collection of embedded tori transverse to the flow.
 Moreover, in the nontransitive case any basic set contains ``boundary'' orbits, which are periodic orbits such that (at least) one of their rays are contained in the wandering set (these are the \emph{free separatrices} appearing in \cite[Lemme 1.6]{BB_flots_Smale}).
-A related theory is developed for Smale diffeomorphisms of surfaces in \cite{BJL}.
+See also \cite{BJL} for a closely related theory for Smale diffeomorphisms of surfaces.

 In this and the following sections, we recover this picture for flows from the perspective of the orbit space and generalize it to the setting of Anosov-like actions.
 We show that ``boundary leaves'' of Smale classes are fixed by some nontrivial elements of $G$ (Theorem \ref{thm:complement_of_fixbar}), hence recovering the boundary orbits in the Anosov flow setting.
 We also define {\em Smale chains}, which are the natural generalizations of the projections to the orbit space of the separating transverse tori.
 In fact, in the flow setting, any \emph{$\bZ^2$-invariant} Smale chain corresponds to such a torus -- see Corollary \ref{cor:Z2_Smale_chains_in_pA_flows} and Remark \ref{rem:weakly_embedded_to_transverse}.